 Mango Lassi Recipe (Indian Mango Drink)

 Make the BEST Mango Lassi at home with my simple tips and tricks!
-Mango Lassi is a popular dessert drink from the Indian Sub-continent and is a summer special loved by everyone.
+It is a popular dessert drink from the Indian Sub-continent and is a summer special loved by everyone.
 Mangoes, yogurt, milk/cream, ground cardamoms and a little sweetener will take you to mango heaven!
 One sip of a well-made Mango Lassi & you will surely fall in love with it for the amazing flavor and a smooth, creamy texture.

-About Mango Lassi
+Mango Lassi

 A well-made Mango Lassi is smooth, creamy and thick, yet of pouring consistency.
 It has a significant mango flavor, tastes sweet with delicate hints of sourness from yogurt.
+If you are a popsicle lover, simply pour the prepared mango drink in popsicle molds or disposable cups and freeze them.

 Here are some popular Indian drinks